shaneoconnell1996/thesis/README.md

 ## edit for version 9 -
-Tried adding a leaky relu eactivation function at the top layer instead of the linear one that had been used before .... seems to achieve the same results - the error term never quite reaches the minimum needed to actually imitate the data like in the sparse network.
+Tried adding a leaky relu activation function at the top layer instead of the linear one that had been used before .... seems to achieve the same results - the error term never quite reaches the minimum needed to actually imitate the data like in the sparse network.

+## most recent model -- has not undergone full evaluation cycle
+Have vastly imporved the custimizability of the network allowing for quicker validation assessments.
+These paramaters below have not undergone full testing but seem to have some promise with evidence of less severe mode collapse via t-sne plots.

+D,G,DM,AM=create_models(dropout_d=0.5,dropout_g=0.5,lr_d=0.0002,lr_g=0.0002,units_d1=2500,units_d2=400,activation_d='sigmoid',
+                           losses=['binary_crossentropy','binary_crossentropy'],units_g=2000)]
+training(9000,60,0,2000) <- this is where I think there is a lot of promise ... by upping the batch size, this appears to be working a little bit better.
+Although of course it would be nece to have a generalizable model that can take very small batches, I think a higher batch number seems to be increasing the performance overall.
+Also, important to note is the switch from MSE loss metrics to binary crossentropy.
+This is the recommended loss metric for many of the GAN papers I have read, and also appears to be working quite well.
+Have also tried to customize the learning rate.. making it smaller seems to help avoid local minima which was a problem with the initial parameters.